simgrid/simgrid/docs/source/app_smpi.rst

  - rhv: only power of 2 number of processes
  - ring: see alltoall
  - SMP_NTS: gather to root of each SMP, then every root of each SMP node post INTER-SMP Sendrecv, then do INTRA-SMP Bcast for each receiving message, using logical ring algorithm (hardcoded, default processes/SMP: 8)
  - smp_simple: gather to root of each SMP, then every root of each SMP node post INTER-SMP Sendrecv, then do INTRA-SMP Bcast for each receiving message, using simple algorithm (hardcoded, default processes/SMP: 8)
  - spreading_simple: from node i, order of communications is i -> i + 1, i ->
    i + 2, ..., i -> (i + p -1) % P
  - ompi_neighborexchange: Neighbor Exchange algorithm for allgather.
-Described by Chen et.al. in  <a href="http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=1592302">Performance Evaluation of Allgather Algorithms on Terascale Linux Cluster with Fast Ethernet</a>
+   Described by Chen et.al. in  `Performance Evaluation of Allgather Algorithms on Terascale Linux Cluster with Fast Ethernet <http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=1592302>`_
  - mvapich2_smp: SMP aware algorithm, performing intra-node gather, inter-node allgather with one process/node, and bcast intra-node

-#### MPI_Allgatherv
+MPI_Allgatherv
+^^^^^^^^^^^^^^

  - default: naive one, by default
  - ompi: use openmpi selector for the allgatherv operations